scipy/scipy/docs/tutorial.rst

  Still in development.

- Ideally the range of interpolation would be the convex hull of the known data points, and a Delaunay triangulation would be determined and stored at instantiation.
-Then again, that would be VERY expensive.
+ Ideally the range of interpolation would be the convex hull of the known data points, and a Delaunay tesselation would be determined and stored at instantiation.
+Then again, that would be very expensive.